 Bulldozers, excavators, cranes, tractors, and lifts, use hydraulic systems to create enough force to move materials and equipment.
 Many of these systems employ hydraulic cylinders that transfer power through the hydraulic oil between cylinders, often with the assistance of motors.
-When high-pressure, heavy load conditions are present, a fluid with a higher viscosity grade and anti-wear additives work the best.
+When high-pressure, heavy load conditions are present, a fluid with a higher viscosity grade and anti-wear additives works the best.
 For plows and applications that operate in extremely cold temperatures, anti-freeze additives are also considered.

 Hydraulic oils used in aviation or aerospace applications must fulfill a host of different demands, because they come into contact with a wider range of environments.
 A high viscosity index, low-temperature properties for high altitudes, and oxidation resistant additives make the oil more reliable for such a demanding industry.
 Aviation-specific oils are used for flight controls, landing gear, brakes, wing movement, and other aircraft hydraulic motors and pumps.